 - Observe the level of sugar solution in the cavity of potato tuber-A.

 - Notice the level of water in the cavity of the potato tuber-B.

 - The level of sugar solution in the cavity of potato tuber-A increases.
 It occurs because the water in the Petri plate will move towards the cell with a high solute or low solvent concentration.
 This experiment shows endosmosis, as water goes into the cell or potato tuber.

 - In contrast, the level of water in the cavity of potato tuber-B decreases.
 Here, water in the cavity moves toward the solution in the Petri plate due to the high solute concentration in the surrounding.
 This experiment shows exosmosis as water leaves the cell or potato tuber.

 - The cavity should be deep enough by leaving a minimum thickness at the bottom.

 - The sugar solution should have a high osmotic concentration.

-The movement of water from the Petri plate to the potato cavity or vice versa occurs due to the difference in the concentration of solvent or solute molecules between two compartments.
+The water movement from the Petri plate to the potato cavity or vice versa is due to the difference in the solvent or solute concentration between the two compartments.